 Over the years we have moved around a fair bit and I haven’t always found an Indian sweet house that I like.
 So a few years ago I took the leap, and made mithai from scratch.
-I started with this quick and easy Indian sweet that transforms ricotta into badaam burfi – a delicate cardamom scented almond (almost) fudge.
+I started with this quick and easy Indian sweet that transforms ricotta into badaam burfi – a delicate cardamom scented almond fudge.
 So yummy that even your pickiest eater will try it….and love it.
-Yes, that happened with my kids!
-Once I was comfortable making homamade khoya (a building block for most Indian sweets) from scratch I continued to experiment with different Indian sweets.
+Once I was comfortable with homemade khoya (a building block for most Indian sweets) from scratch I continued to experiment with different Indian sweets.
 That’s how I ended up with these dollops of heaven.

 Rustic Indian Peda Made With Ricotta and Roasted Pistachios

-With their fudgy texture, peda is a typically North Indian sweet that is both decadent and easy to make.
+With their fudgy texture, peda is typically a North Indian sweet that is both decadent and easy to make.
 They are also easier for people who are just starting out to make Indian sweets at home.
 With almond burfi I had to watch the pan like a hawk to preserve the ivory colour of the cheese.
-Pedas are much easier.
-They are the country cousin to the elegant almond burfi.
-They are rustic in colour and easy to shape and with the addition of brown sugar any over-caramelization can be just folded in.
+Pedas are more easy-going, imagine the country cousin to the more elegant almond burfi.
+They are rustic in colour and easy to shape, and with the addition of brown sugar any over-caramelization can be just folded in.
 Delicious and oh so forgiving!

-To start you can either make the khoya from scrach or buy it at your local Indian/ ethnic food store.
+To start you can either make the khoya from scratch or buy it at your local Indian/ ethnic food store.

 Real Life Kitchen Tips